 - 1. Hospitals are required by regulation (COMAR 10.37.10.26 A-2 (5)) to post notices in conspicuous places throughout the hospital informing patients of their right to apply for financial assistance and who to contact at the hospital for additional information. - Determine whether such notices are posted. - Describe the content of the notices and list where they are posted in the hospital. - Determine by inquiry of the appropriate hospital personnel if patients are informed of the availability of financial assistance in any way other than by the posted notices. - 2.
-Hospitals are also required by regulation (COMAR 10.37.10.26 A-2 (5)) to develop an information sheet that shall be provided to the patient, the patient's family, or the patient's authorized representative before the patient receives scheduled medical services; before discharge, with the hospital bill, on request, and in each written communication to the patient regarding collection of the hospital bill. - Determine by inquiry of the appropriate personnel if an information sheet is provided before discharge, with the hospital bill, upon request, and in each written communication to the patient regarding collection of the hospital bill. - Verify that the information sheet includes the following items: - Description of the hospital's financial assistance policy; - Description of patient's rights and obligations regarding hospital billing and collection; - Contact information for the individual or office at the hospital that is available to assist the patient or the patient representative in understanding the hospital bill and how to apply for free and reduced cost care; - Contact information for the Maryland Medical Assistance Program; - Statements that physician charges are not included in the hospital bill and are billed separately. - 3.
-Review the hospital's Financial Assistance Policy to determine whether the Policy includes the minimum criteria for providing free and reduced-cost care to low-income patients who lack health care coverage or to patients whose health insurance does not pay the full cost of the hospital bill, as mandated in COMAR 10.37.10.26A-2(2).
-Confirm the following language is stated in the hospital's policy:
+Hospitals are also required by regulation (COMAR 10.37.10.26 A-2 (5)) to develop an information sheet that shall be provided to the patient, the patient's family, or the patient's authorized representative before the patient receives scheduled medical services; before discharge, with the hospital bill, on request, and in each written communication to the patient regarding collection of the hospital bill. - Determine by inquiry of the appropriate personnel if an information sheet is provided before discharge, with the hospital bill, upon request, and in each written communication to the patient regarding collection of the hospital bill. - Verify that the information sheet is in - Simplified language - At least 10-point type - Available in the language spoken by a limited English proficient population that constitutes 5 percent of the overall population within the city or county in which the hospital is located as measured by the most recent census. - Verify that the hospital bill includes a reference to the information sheet. - Verify that the information sheet includes the following items: - Description of the hospital's financial assistance policy. - Description of patient's rights and obligations regarding hospital billing and collection; - Contact information for the individual or office at the hospital that is available to assist the patient, the patient's family, or the patient representative in understanding the hospital bill, the patient's rights and obligations with regard to the bill, including with regard to reduced-cost, medically necessary care due to financial hardship, how to apply for free and reduced cost care and how to apply for the Maryland Medical Assistance Program and any other programs that may help pay the bill;